-- This fifth year of CRWP macroinvertebrate monitoring in the lower Clackamas River suggests that community conditions remain generally similar between river miles 0 and 20, but some longitudinal gradients/changes community composition do occur.
-Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be slightly improved at some sites since 1999/2000.
-While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous EPT taxa is suggestive of current water quality and habitat conditions that are generally suitable for maintenance of diverse native aquatic communities. - Community conditions measured in 2019 were generally similar to the range of conditions measured from 2013 to 2018.
-While temporal variability in community metrics continues to be higher at some sample sites than at others, this measured variability was not beyond what would be expected as normal year-to-year variation (i.e., no obvious indication of increased or decreased biological conditions at any sites from 2013 to 2019).
-While several richness metrics indicated a potential difference in community conditions at CLKRM0.5 between 2013-2014 and 2015-2019, these differences likely reflect the natural variability in conditions in the lower river and do not necessarily suggest a decline in condition in response to increasing anthropogenic disturbance.
-Accordingly, these 2013-2019 data are considered to represent natural variability in these conditions over the range of environmental conditions that have occurred during this period. - These five years of macroinvertebrate community data in the lower Clackamas River were used to calculate several measures of variability, including the coefficient of variation and signal-to-noise ratio, to understand the relative sensitivity of metrics selected for monitoring and to exemplify how to use the data to detect future change. - Continued annual or biannual replicated sampling in the lower Clackamas River is recommended.
-These additional data will further characterize spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect change when change occurs. - Continue testing the selected metrics for changes in condition and for further characterization of variability as additional data are amassed.
-Continue to focus analyses on the set of core metrics and multimetric indexes identified and examined in this report.
+- This sixth year of CRWP macroinvertebrate monitoring in the lower Clackamas River suggests that community conditions remain generally similar across the lower river, but some longitudinal gradients/changes community composition do occur.
+Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be improved at some sites since 1999/2000.
+While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous EPT taxa is suggestive of current water quality and habitat conditions that are generally suitable for maintenance of diverse native aquatic communities. - Community conditions measured in 2022 were generally similar to the range of conditions measured from 2013 to 2019.
+While temporal variability in community metrics continues to be higher at some sample sites than at others, this measured variability was largely not beyond what would be expected as normal year-to-year variation (i.e., no obvious indication of increased or decreased biological conditions at any sites from 2013 to 2022).
+Among the five samples sites, potential temporal change over the nine-year monitoring period is evident only at CLKRM5.0, where several individual community metrics and MM scores show a consistent temporal trend of improving metric performance. - Continued, regular, replicated sampling in the lower Clackamas River is recommended.
+These additional data will further characterize spatial and temporal variability under a range of climatic and flow conditions, thereby improving the ability to detect change when change occurs.